PRIMARY ELECTION GUIDELINES RELEASED FOR THE 2027 GENERAL ELECTIONS

 5.

-We have made Expression of Interest and nomination Forms available on the our website https://youthpartyng.com/elections/ .
+The Party has made Expression of Interest and nomination Forms available online

 Find below the fees for the Purchase of Forms: